 t = number of years invested

 Most people are fooled by bigger returns on a mutual fund leaving them exposed to fragility (read all of Nassim Nicholas Taleb’s books esp: Antifragile: Things That Gain from Disorder.
 Unknown downside (could lose everything) don’t make decision based on the past.
 Limited upside.
-Instead take Taleb’s barbell approach 90% with no unknowns, and 10% with unknown but unlimited upside (entrepreneurial decisions in your business).

 How much difference can half a percent in additional MER fees make?